leaningtech/cheerp-meta/pages/Exceptions-in-Cheerp.md

 }
 ```

-Here say that we don't implement someUndefinedExternalFunc, then executing it will throw a (JavaScript) Error, that can be catched using the cheerp-specific syntax:
+Here say that we don't implement `someUndefinedExternalFunc`.
+Executing it will throw a JavaScript Error, that can be caught using the cheerp-specific syntax:

 `catch (cheerp::JSException& ex)`

-Note that using the throw value requires: calling get() + casting to the appropriate value.
+Note that using the throw value requires: calling `get()` + casting to the appropriate value.

-Here we casted to a pointer to client::Error), but see for example here: [cheerp-utils/tests](https://github.com/leaningtech/cheerp-utils/blob/0b3bce1a73be2eec5437df3fa4747f954863c0c7/tests/unit/exceptions/test1.cpp#L381) for catching an integer value.
+Here we casted to a pointer to `client::Error`, but see for example here: [cheerp-utils/tests](https://github.com/leaningtech/cheerp-utils/blob/0b3bce1a73be2eec5437df3fa4747f954863c0c7/tests/unit/exceptions/test1.cpp#L381) for catching an integer value.

 'Internal' (C++) exception catched by external JavaScript code
 ---

-If your code (eg. a jsexported function) let a C++ exception bubble up, you can still catch it on the JavaScript side by wrapping the call of the relevant jsexported-method in a try {} catch {} statement.
+If your code (eg. a `jsexport`ed function) lets a C++ exception bubble up, you can still catch it on the JavaScript side by wrapping the call of the relevant jsexported-method in a `try {} catch {}` statement.
 This is 'just' regular JavaScript.

 ```c++
 [[cheerp::jsexport]]